message/iata/OM.md

-Published 17.08.2021
+Published 26.08.2021
-1. Passengers are not allowed to enter.
+1. Until 31 August 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Oman;
 - passengers with a diplomatic passport traveling on duty;
 - passengers with a visa issued by Oman if in the past 14 days they have been in a country other than Argentina, Bangladesh, Brazil, Colombia, Ethiopia, India, Indonesia, Iran, Iraq, Libya, Malaysia, Nigeria, Pakistan, Philippines, Sierra Leone, Sudan, Tanzania, Thailand, Tunisia, United Kingdom or Viet Nam.
-2. Passengers must have a negative COVID-19 PCR test in Arabic or English.
+2. Until 31 August 2021, passengers must have a negative COVID-19 PCR test in Arabic or English.
 Test of passengers arriving on flights that take:
 - 8 hours or more, including transit; must be taken at most 96 hours before arrival;
 - less than 8 hours; must be taken at most 72 hours before arrival.
 - This does not apply to: